Home entertainment and technology

 © Jupiterimages/Getty Images

-The television is the centrepiece of most home entertainment activity, so it's well worth the time to do a little research online before you navigate your way through the in-store sales experience.
+The television is the centrepiece of most home entertainment activity, so it's worth the time to research online before you navigate your way through the in-store sales experience.
 This way you will not only save on petrol but you'll improve your ability to negotiate for the best TV to suit your needs and budget.

 - Make a list of things that are most important to you.
 For example, screen size, picture, sound quality, features, ease of use (including the remote control), brand, and range of use (like internet connection).
 Ensure you add technology type and energy efficiency to the list.